 Upon enrollment, school personnel should gather previous school information from the student, Educational Rights Holder (ERH), caregiver, or social worker/deputy probation officer.
-The pupil's records, including cumulative records, full and/or partial credits, special education records, and immunization records must be requested by the receiving school from the previous school within two (2) business days.
+The pupil's records, including cumulative records, full and/or partial credits, special education records, and immunization records must be requested by the receiving school from the previous school within two (2) business days for students in foster care, and students with contact with the juvenile justice system that are defined as being in foster care.
 These records should be provided by the sending school within an additional two (2) business days to ensure the proper scheduling and placement of the student.
 If these records are not received within this timeline, the receiving school should follow up with the sending school to ensure their prompt receipt.
+For students with contact with the juvenile justice system who are not defined as students in foster care, and for students experiencing homelessness, requests should be made within five days of enrollment per BUL-6887.1, Pupil Records: Access, Confidentiality, and Notice of Educational Rights.
 For students experiencing homelessness, school personnel should request the SHQ from the sending school (AB 1806) in addition to completing a new SHQ upon enrolling in the new school.
-Pupil records should not be withheld from the requesting school district because of any fees, fines, or books owed by the youth or his/ her caregiver.
+Pupil records should not be withheld from the requesting school or school district because of any fees, fines, or books owed by the youth or his/ her caregiver.
 (E.C. § 48853.5)

-For additional information on the educational rights pertaining to students in special populations, refer to BUL 6718.0.
-Educational Rights and Guidelines for Youth in Foster Care, Experiencing Homelessness and/or Involved in the Juvenile Justice System.
+For additional information on the educational rights pertaining to students in special populations, refer to BUL 6718 Educational Rights and Guidelines for Youth in Foster Care, Experiencing Homelessness and/or Involved in the Juvenile Justice System.